free hit counter

 Clean all the rust off the spacer and grease it well before replacing it.

-It is now time to press in the new bearing.
-I used a 32mm socket.
-Be very careful to make sure the bearing goes in square.
+It is now time to press or drive in the new bearing.
+I used a 32mm socket and hammer.

 After the bearing is fully home, it should be possible to push the oil seal in with your thumbs but fill it up with grease first.
 That doesn't leave any room for water.